 Anne Arundel Theft Lawyer

 Theft crimes in Anne Arundel County cover a wide variety of offenses, from shoplifting to fraud.
 Conviction for a theft crime results in serious penalties, including incarceration and large fines.
 It is extremely important to have an experienced Anne Arundel theft lawyer on your side who can protect your rights and work to minimize the impact of the charges you are facing.
-Call today to schedule a consultation and discuss your case with a criminal lawyer in Anne Arundel County.
+Call today to schedule a consultation and discuss your case with a reliable criminal attorney in Anne Arundel County.

-Theft in Maryland
+Theft in Anne Arundel

 Maryland Criminal Code Section 7-104 explains that theft is any sort of “unauthorized control over property.”
 In other words, it is not legal to assert your own control over any sort of tangible or intangible good or service that rightfully belongs to another person.